An SDSS-V 3D Tomographic Na I Map of the ISM: An Initial Study Towards the Smith Cloud: Discussion

 Another independent estimate of the dust content in the SC comes from \citet{Minter+2024}, who combined 21-cm H\,I and OH observations along three sightlines.
 They applied a standard N(H)/E(B–V) relation to derive the foreground and Smith Cloud reddening.
 Their analysis shows that low-velocity Aquila foreground gas accounts for nearly all of the FIR-derived extinction, implying E(B–V)$<$0.05 mag for the Smith Cloud.

-Another recent UV absorption study by \citet{Vazquez+2025} measured silicon depletion [Si/S] $\simeq$-0.72 along SC sightlines, implying a dust-to-gas ratio of order 10$^{-4}$--10$^{-3}$ .
-This level of depletion corresponds to E(B–V) of only a few $\times$10$^{-2}$ mag at most, consistent with our non-detection of enhanced reddening.
-Thus, the UV-depletion evidence confirms a low but non-zero dust content in the Smith Cloud that remains below FIR detection thresholds yet agrees with our extinction measurements.
+Another recent UV absorption study by \citet{Vazquez+2025} measured [Si/S] $\simeq -0.72$ along Smith Cloud sightlines.
+Because sulfur is a volatile element that is largely undepleted in diffuse gas, while silicon is more readily incorporated into dust grains, a subsolar [Si/S] ratio indicates that a fraction $(1-10^{[\mathrm{Si/S}]})$ of the silicon is locked into dust \citep{SavageSembach+1996,Jenkins+2009}.
+Converting this missing silicon mass into a dust mass relative to hydrogen following Equation~7 of \citet{Vazquez+2025} yields a dust-to-gas ratio of order $10^{-4}$--$10^{-3}$.
+This level of depletion corresponds to $E(B-V)$ of only a few $\times$10$^{-2}$ mag at most, consistent with our non-detection of enhanced reddening.
+Thus, the UV depletion evidence confirms a low but non-zero dust content in the Smith Cloud that remains below FIR detection thresholds yet agrees with our extinction measurements.
+Similar low dust-to-gas ratios have been reported for other high-velocity clouds, such as Complex~C \citep{Shull+2024,Fox+2023}, suggesting that the dust properties of the Smith Cloud are consistent with those of the broader HVC population.